haseeb-cb/fundamentals-of-gis/Content/7_Exericse.md

 11. Let’s now examine the concentrations in different postcodes in Helsinki.
 To do this, we can calculate raster statistics like we did in in a previous tutorial.
 	- Open the *Zonal Statistics* tool
 	- Under *Input Layer*, select Postcodes_air_pollution.
-This tells QGIS that you want to calculate sta-tistics within these postcode boundaries (the ‘zones’)
+This tells QGIS that you want to calculate statistics within these postcode boundaries (the ‘zones’)
 	- Under *Raster Layer*, select your Interpolated air pollution data.
 This tells QGIS that you want to calculate statistics from this layer.
 	- Press *OK*.
 This will create a new vector layer that at first glance looks the same as the postcode layer.
 However, it now has the summary statistics for the raster joined to each postcode.